devAmoghS/Machine-Learning-with-Python/Anamoly_Detection_notes.md

 ### Types of Anomalies
 a. **Point Anomalies**: Individual instance of data is considered as anomalous with respect to rest of data (e.g. purchase with a large transaction value) <br>
 b. **Contexual Anomalies**: The instance of data is considered as anomalous with respect to the context, but not otherwise (e.g. large spike in a trend at middle of night) <br>
-c. **Collective Anomalies**: Unlike the previous two, here we consider a collection of data instances making up for an anomaly with respect to the rest of data
+c. **Collective Anomalies**: Unlike the previous two, here we consider a collection of data instances making up for an anomaly with respect to the rest of data <br>
   i.
-Events that are actually ordered but showing a degree of disorder (e.g. rhythm in ECG) ii.
-Unexpected value comnbinations (e.g. buying a large number of expensive items)
+Events that are actually ordered but showing a degree of disorder (e.g. rhythm in ECG) <br>
+  ii.
+Unexpected value comnbinations (e.g. buying a large number of expensive items) <br>